Professional summary

 Abigail is an interdisciplinary ecologist within the Biological Records Centre at UKCEH.
 Her research uses citizen science to understand the interaction of people, nature, and environmental data through biodiversity monitoring and public engagement.

 Abigail's work focuses on the use of co-design in the development of citizen science projects, ensuring that studies are designed with input from the participants involved.
-This year, Abigail has been working with farmers to co-develop a moth monitoring programme and explore how an AI-based identification tool can enhance oportunities for farmer-led citizen science.
-The project has seen 24 farmers in England using LED battery-powered moth traps to monitor moths on their farm once a week and use the e-Surveyor app to record their findings.
-Farmers' attitudes toward the monitoring, along with in-depth feedback will be gathered through questionnaires.
+Over the last two years, Abigail has been working closely with farmers on co-designing moth monitoring, using portable LED bucket traps and an AI-based identification app.
+Through this work, farmers and landowners across the UK have engaged with moth monitoring, providing in-depth feedback on the equipment, technology and experience.
 The aim is to understand how participation in monitoring can influence perceptions and behaviours, and support agri-environmental managament.
+This work helps to contribute towards e-Surveyor app and website development, through better understanding of user needs.

 Over the next few years, Abigail will contribute to several projects.
 TRANSFORM, a five-year project, will involve working with farmers across Europe to develop climate-resilient crop rotations.
 She is also involved in the National Education Nature Park, a project encouraging young people across England to get involved in biodiversity monitoring and improvement to transform the education estate.
 Another innovative project will use an origami-based paper sensor to detect eDNA of freshwater invasive species.